-requested in the FY 2016 budget, approved union contracts, and corresponding salary adjustments.
+requested in the FY 2016 budget, approadjustments.

 Increase: In Local funds, DDOT's budget proposal includes an increase of \$262,267 and 1.0 Full-Time Equivalent (FTE) to account for the reallocation of a Deputy Director position from the Infrastructure Project Management division to the Transportation Operations division.
 Additionally, an increase of \$233,099 in the budget proposal for Local funds covers projected salary step increases and Fringe Benefits costs across multiple divisions.